 Preheat oven to 350°.
 Line muffin tins with liners.

 Stir pumpkin, oil, and sugar together in a large bowl.
 Do this by hand - don’t use a mixer.
 Stir in eggs, pumpkin pie spice, salt, and baking soda.
 Stir in 1 cup flour, then stir in milk, then stir in remaining 1 cup flour.
 Divide evenly among muffin pans, filling each liner 1/2 full.

 Stir together cream cheese, sugar, and vanilla.
 Drop 1 tablespoon onto the top of each muffin.
 Sprinkle with 4-5 pumpkin seeds, optional.

 Bake for about 15 minutes, until a toothpick inserted in the muffin part comes out with just a few crumbs stuck to it.

 Cool at least 5 minutes before serving.
 Store in refrigerator.
 Muffins can be frozen for quick breakfasts!

 A few notes: if you like a really good kick of spice in your muffins, up the pumpkin pie spice quantity to one tablespoon!
-In addition, make sure that you put the cream cheese on before you bake it!
+In addition, make sure that you add the cream cheese before you bake it!
 The muffins will rise around it and the cream cheese will stay soft just like at your favorite coffeehouse.
 You can add a few pumpkin seeds on top to be extra authentic, but it’s not necessary!
 Lastly, enjoy it!
 Make lots and eat lots!